unode/deep-learning-intro/_episodes/03-regression.md

 # Input data

 ~~~
+import torch

+# 64 samples
 N = 64
+# 1000 neurons in the input layer
 D_in = 1000
+# and 10 neurons in the output layer
+D_out = 10

 # Create random Tensors to hold inputs and outputs
 x = torch.randn(N, D_in)
 y = torch.randn(N, D_out)

 ~~~
 {: .language-python}